saros-project/saros/docs/contribute/saros-testing-framework.md

 * Open the task directory `de.fu_berlin.inf.dpp.intellij > Tasks > intellij`
 * Execute task `runIde` for each IntelliJ IDEA instance you need.

+Each simultaneously execution of `runIde` creates a sandbox directory in the `build` directory of the intellij project.
+If you want to configure the parent directory of the sandbox directories you have to set the environment variable `SAROS_INTELLIJ_SANDBOX` to the corresponding directory.

 ## Without an IDE

 ### Test IntelliJ by hand